GACJ/callingitround/content/docs/calling/3_demystifying_in_out_make/index.md

 # Demystifying “In, Out, Make”: The most common calling positions

 In this section, we’ll start to build the vocabulary and skills you’ll need to call longer and more complicated touches.
 When touches are longer than a few leads, it quickly becomes tiresome to memorize a long series of “plain, bob, bob, plain, bob, plain…”.
 To fix that problem, callers and conductors often use **calling positions** to help them remember where to put in the calls.
 We’ll first define calling positions and then tell you about some of the most common ones.
+In _Calling It Round_, we will mostly be covering methods like Plain Bob or Cambridge Surprise, which are methods with a single hunt bell, the treble.
+I hope to add supplements about Grandsire (a method with two hunt bells) and Stedman (a principle), so stay tuned if those interest you!
 Knowing this vocabulary will give you access to a much bigger number of compositions!
 In the next section, we’ll get down to brass tacks learning new compositions using this new vocabulary.

 ## Courses and Calling Positions